rstodden/DEPlain/F -- Human Annotations/README.md

 # DEplain: Human Annotations on the Sentence Simplification Data

 For manual evaluation of DEplain-APA-sent and DEplain-web-sent, more than 300  randomly sampled sentence-pairs were annotated (not automatically aligned, not automatically simplified).
 Each sentence-pair is annotated with respect to evaluation aspects on a Liekrt-scale (grammaticality, simplicity, etc.) and with respect to the operations performed during the simplification (e.g., lexical substitution, clause deletion, change of verb's voice, etc.).
+For more information, please read our paper.